 The N counter divides the VCO frequency down to the comparison frequency.
 Because prescalers are used, there are limitations on how small the N value can be.
-The N counters are discussed in greater depth in the Programming Description section.
+The N counters are discussed in greater depth in Programming Description.
 Since the input pins to these counters (FinRF and FinIF) are high frequency, layout considerations are important.